anjackson/anjackson.github.io/_posts/2023-03-21-more-magic-from-siegfried.md

 - Otherwise, if there's one or more extension matches, use those.
 - Otherwise, no match.

-The fact that container matching begins immediately during the binary signature scan, together with the decision to stop scanning if a container match is found, means that Siegfried will usually run _much_ faster than DROID for container formats.
+The fact that container matching begins immediately during the binary signature scan, together with the decision to stop scanning if a container match is found, means that Siegfried will run _much_ faster than DROID for container formats _that have no container signature_.

 Fortunately, the TNA team had a great idea: they are looking at whether it's possible to [drop the wildcard binary signatures for formats that can be identified using container signatures](https://github.com/digital-preservation/droid/issues/906#issuecomment-1478342546).
-This won't match all of Siegfried's magic, but will bring a big boost to DROID's performance on container formats.
+This won't match all of Siegfried's magic, but will bring a big boost to DROID's performance on container formats. _BUT I think [the container signature initialisation logic already does this](https://github.com/digital-preservation/droid/blob/a977e74b3ad791af2cefce43ea797aafd81c490f/droid-container/src/main/java/uk/gov/nationalarchives/droid/container/ContainerIdentifierInit.java#L79), so I think it's more a case of ensuring all container-based formats are moved over to using container signatures._

 I await my visit from the Magic Circle's Secret Enforcement Agency.